hpowell20/cs2063-master/Fall2024/labs/Lab2/README.md

 **Task 2**

 Complete TODO 2.
-To help you the declaration for ```createTextView``` has been created using a nullable type declaration.
+To help you the declaration for ```createTextView``` has been created using a nullable type declaration as this attribute is used in different class functions.
 * Refer to the Basics section [here](https://kt.academy/Kotlin_Cheat_Sheet.pdf) which outlines the usage of variables with nullable types.

 With programmatic placeholders for Android resources now ready to be used, we can start capturing references from the layout we looked at when we first opened this project.